Scheduling Electricity Production Units to Mitigate Severe Weather Impact: An Efficient Computational Implementation: Formulation of the network-constrained unit commitment problem

 \subsection{Problem statements and model assumptions}

-In this section, we detail the formulation of the considered unit commitment problem with the following features: \begin{enumerate} \item Flows through lines are represented using relaxed SOC expressions. \item Lines can be disabled due to hurricane trajectories and adopt a mixed-integer linear formulation similar to that proposed by \citet{Burak2017New} regarding line switching. \item Our formulation includes unserved active and reactive power (slack variables), which prevents infeasibility. \end{enumerate}
+In this section, we detail the formulation of the considered unit commitment problem with the following features: \begin{enumerate} \item Flows through lines are represented using relaxed SOC expressions. \item Lines can be disabled due to hurricane trajectories and adopt a mixed-integer linear formulation similar to that proposed by \citet{Burak2017New} regarding line switching. \item { Our formulation includes unserved active and reactive power (slack variables) to guarantee feasibility of the relaxed formulation, and slack variables are penalized in the objective.} \end{enumerate}